formkit/docs-content/_install/styling-css.md

 ### Add required icons

 By default the icons required by the `genesis` theme will be loaded from CDN when requested.
-If you prefer to include the icons directly in your bundle for increased perfomance, to avoid any pop-in, or to alleviate possible SSR issues then import the `genesisIcons` set from `@formkit/icons` and spread them into the `icons` property of your FormKit config.
+If you prefer to include the icons directly in your bundle for increased performance, to avoid any pop-in, or to alleviate possible SSR issues, then import the `genesisIcons` set from `@formkit/icons` and spread them into the `icons` property of your FormKit config.

 ```js
 import { genesisIcons } from '@formkit/icons'